anujkumar-1994/ineuronindustryready/README.md

 ## This is the Git tutorial by Krish Naik.
 I am learning git.
 ## Issue resolved.
 Still Learning.
+Learning git and github